The Great British Bake Off: An Extra Slice: History

 The after show was announced in July 2014.
 Comedian Jo Brand was later announced as the host of the series on 24 July 2014.
 The show returned for a second run, beginning on 7 August 2015, and for a third series on 24 August 2016.
 A fourth series began on 31 August 2017 on Channel 4.
 A fifth series began on 31 August 2018, moving to Friday evenings.
+In 2023, the show moved to Thursday evenings.

 Format

 Brand and three rotating panelists appear on each episode.
 The panelists are generally a chef or cooking expert, such as Michel Roux Jr. or Rosemary Shrager, a comedian such as Hal Cruttenden, and a well-known figure who is a fan of the show.
 The panel has also featured past bakers, including winners Nancy Birtwhistle and Nadiya Hussain.
 A typical episode begins with Brand reviewing the events of the previous episode while showing clips, including unseen footage from the tent, usually humorous outtakes.
 Afterwards, she interviews the panelists about the current episode and what happened in the tent that week.
 In the next segment, she presents images of bakes viewers have sent in, then talks about the bakes the audience have brought to the studio, at least one of which the panelists try.
 In the final segment, the most recently eliminated baker joins the panel and is interviewed again by Brand.
-The baker is invited to bring one of their "less-successful bakes" which Brand and the panel sample.
+In the earlier series, the baker is invited to bring one of their "less-successful bakes" which Brand and the panel sample, but this was eliminated in 2020 (most likely to follow COVID-19 regulations).
 The segment concludes with the baker being presented a cake that captures their time in the tent.
 Brand concludes the show by showing a preview of what will happen in the next episode of the main show.